-The Code of Professional Conduct of the User Experience Professionals Association expresses our recognition of responsibilities to the public, clients, employers, and colleagues.
+The Code of Professional Conduct of the User Experience Professionals Association (UXPA) expresses our recognition of responsibilities to the public, clients, employers, and colleagues.

 The Code will guide members in the performance of their professional responsibilities and express the basic tenets of ethical and professional conduct.